Capital High School (Olympia, Washington)

-Building history
+History

+The grounds of Capital High School were originally owned by the Yauger family which sold the land off in parcels, eventually becoming of use for the campus, Capital Mall, and Yauger Park.

 Capital High School started remodeling the building in 2005 and it was completed on 2006 costing about $10.5 million.
 The new remodel included a new student commons, a 400-seat auditorium, an auxiliary gymnasium, fitness room, modernization of the library, alternative education, administrative offices, and four pod areas.
 McGranahan Partnership of Tacoma designed the project.

 On Christmas morning of 2008 around 5 A.M., one of the remodeled sections of roof collapsed due to heavy snow.
 About 2,500 square feet of roof collapsed causing fire alarm to go off.
 The collapse also broke a natural gas line but crews were able to shut off the gas before it caused any damage to the building.

 Sports

 Capital High School is a 3A-division member of the Washington Interscholastic Activities Association.
 It is a member of the 3A South Sound Conference.
 (Capital High School was 4A-division until 2006–2007 season, 3A-division until 2007–2012 season, 2A-division until 2012-2014 and then moved back up to 3A Fall 2014).